zhurui1995/Self-Critique_Tree_Search/README.md

-# SCTS: Self-Critique Tree Search for Zero-Shot Vulnerability Detection
+# SCTS: Self-Critique Tree Search for Out-of-Distribution Vulnerability Detection

 > **Note:** The code will be released once the paper is accepted.